senchalabs/docs-i18n/guides/class_system/README.md

 ### 3. Statics

-Static members can be defined using the `statics` config, as follows:
+Static members can be defined using the `statics` config, as shown in the followind example:

     Ext.define('Computer', {
         statics: {